 2. The library reserves the right to refuse any 3D print request.

 3. Cost: 3D printing at the library will cost $1.00 per object plus $.10 per gram to offset the cost of the filament and maintenance of the 3D printer.

-4. Items printed from library 3D printer that are not picked up within 7 days will become property of the library.
+4. Items printed from the library's 3D printer that are not picked up within 7 days will become the property of the library.
 Items must be picked up by the individual who printed them.

 5. Only designated library staff and volunteers will have hands-on access to the 3D printer.

-6. Children 12 or under must have parental permission to request 3D print service.
+6. Children 12 or under must have parental permission to request 3D print services.